SuperElastix/SimpleElastix/Documentation/source/ParameterMaps.rst

 The first thing to note is that the parameter map is enumerated.
 SimpleElastix can take a vector of parameter maps and apply the corresponding registrations sequentially.
 The resulting transform is called a composite transform since the final transformation is a composition of sequentially applied deformation fields.
 For example, a non-rigid registration is often initialized with an affine transformation (translation, scale, rotation, shearing) to bring the objects into rough alignment.
 This makes the registration less suscetible to local minima.
 You can also ask SimpleElastix to add the individual deformation fields and apply them in one go, but make sure you know what you are doing before opting for this apprach.

-Let's examine the parameters in detail.
+Let's examine the parameters above in detail.

 Important Parameters
 --------------------